Personator01/542lab1/README.md

     cargo run -- hamlet_nonumbers.txt whinge
 Expected: Many messages about not being able to parse words as integers, Play script, queen has no lines

+Tests program's ability to handle parts with malformed line numbers

+    cargo run -- hamlet_brokennumbers.txt whinge
+Expected: Single message about not being able to parse value "1aaa" as an int, Play script, first line missing

 Tests program's ability to handle part files which consist of only line numbers